 HOW ARE RESTAURANTS AFFECTED BY FOOD LOSS?

 Throwing large volumes of food away as trash means you probably have heavy, expensive waste containers that are serviced frequently.
 Businesses in the food service industry are also known for having contamination issues.
-Chances are, your business is probably spending a lot of money to send unused food to landfill.
+When both weight and volume are trending high, chances are your business is probably spending a lot of money to send unused food to landfill.

 The Green Restaurant Association claims that close to 95% of restaurants' waste could be recycled or composted!
 Instead of dealing with the expenses and hassles of hauling away mostly food waste to landfill, composting allows your restaurant to divert nearly all its waste!
 Composting turns your organics into valuable resources and doing this means you no longer needs to worry about high contamination, heavy dumpsters, and high waste costs.
 Not only is it good for business, but composting turns your organic waste into resources and truly closes the loop!